dtumods/dtumods/_sections/mailinglist.md

 order: 4
 ---

 If you would like to receive information about upcoming seminars, you can subscribe to our mailing list by signing up below.
-We do not share your information with any third parties, and you can unsubscribe at any time by clicking the link in the footer of our emails.
+We do not share your information with any third parties, and you can unsubscribe at any time by clicking the link in the footer of our emails or by clicking <a href="https://github.us21.list-manage.com/unsubscribe?u=a2c8b921c441aeb2fb3ce8094&id=68dc01c519">here.</a>

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-071822.css" rel="stylesheet" type="text/css">